CommoMegaSator/Versatile-Development/README.md

 ##### Ways to use
 * Create database 'versatile' in PostgreSQL.
-* Compile via `mvn clean install` command
+* Compile via `mvn clean install` command.
 * Start via - `java -jar target/versatile-development.jar` command.

 ##### Important information
 * For using locally change profile to dev:
-Go to Edit Configuration and change program arguments to --spring.profiles.active=dev.
+Go to Edit Configuration and change program arguments to `--spring.profiles.active=dev`.
 * Redis saves user Session and also user locale.
 * csrf token is disabled temporary.